 AT ALL TIMES There is no need to close the outer doors to the restrooms.
-If you are in the restroom with the outer door closed, you will receive a yellow slip.
+If you are in the restroom with the outer door closed, you will receive a blue slip.
+Only 3 people allowed at one time.

 ALWAYS PAY ATTENTION